Apollorion/MAAS2/README.md

 `/` - Gets the latest from the API.
 `/$sol` - Gets a specific sol.

+*Ignore content type of all requests, this is now hosted in github pages which sets the content type incorrectly.*
+You can safely assume all content type is `application/json`.

 ## Building
 To build, just download the offical MAAS api json to this repo as `maas2.json` and run `main.py`.